Everything you need to know about Beautycounter shutting down + Beautycounter alternatives simplified!

 You can also read my favourite products from Evolve HERE and my own routine for my tired mum skin HERE.

-PAI SKINCARE
+For skincare: PAI SKINCARE

 Pai is female founded and led B Corp skincare brand with some great options!
 They’re independently certified by COSMOS (Soil Association), Cruelty Free International, The Vegan Society and B Corp.
 They are also 3rd party certified to verify the natural and organic status of their formulations.
 They independently patch test all products to make sure they’re suitable for both sensitive and eczema-prone skin.